5 Guidelines for Productive Disagreement

 - Accept strong emotions as they are expressed.
 Don’t interpret them as attacks, but rather invitations to inquire further about something clearly important.

-G3: ASK HONEST QUESTIONS
+G3: ASK HONEST AND OPEN QUESTIONS

 - Great questions create room for great answers.
 Don’t ask questions that you think you already know the answer to — ask open-ended questions and aim to be surprised.

-- Listen generously.
+- Listen generously and charitably.

 G4: SPEAK FOR YOURSELF

-G5: HELP EVERYONE BECOME BETTER
+G5: HELP EACH OTHER BECOME BETTER

 - Suggest improvements where you see things not working.
 Even better, volunteer to fix them!

-Leave a reply if you have any suggestions for improvement, or to share how you’ve articulated your own guidelines.
+Please leave a reply if you have any suggestions for improvement, or to share how you’ve articulated your own guidelines.